Ebazhanov/inspirational-quotes-from-gist-with-slider/README.md

 ## About The Project

-> An example how to fetch data from your own Gist [https://inspirational-quotes-from-gist.vercel.app/](https://inspirational-quotes-from-gist.vercel.app/)
+> An example how to fetch data from your own Gist [https://inspirational-quotes-from-gist.vercel.app/](https://inspirational-quotes-from-gist.vercel.app/) also to play a little with Slider library

 ### Built With